virtuozzo/cloudscripting-docs/docs/reference/actions.md

 where:

 - `archive` - URL to the archive with a compressed application
-- `name` - application's name, that will be displayed at the dashboard
+- `name` - application's name that will be displayed at the dashboard
 - `context`- desired context for the deployed app

 ### upload